damianklick/novartis-dcx-scraper-cli/README.md

 1. To start run `npm start`
 2. Select the site brand from the list (to cancel the selection step press `ctrl+c`)
 3. Select the site you want to scrape from the list (to cancel the selection step press `ctrl+c`)
+4. Select if you want to use the last scraped URL or provide a new one (to cancel the selection step press `ctrl+c`)
-4. Enter the url you want to scrape (don't include `http://`, `https://`, or trailing slashes `/`
+5. If "New URL" was selected before, enter the url you want to scrape (don't include `http://`, `https://`, or trailing slashes `/`)
-5. Site will be scrapped
+6. Site will be scrapped
-6. `git add, commit and push` changes
+7. `git add, commit and push` changes

 ## Tips and maintenance